-For a base installation, the radials or counterpoise must be connected to the screw adjacent to the coax connector on the bottom of the mounting bracket.
+For a base installation, the radials or counterpoise must be connected to a screw on your mount adjacent to the coax connector.
 The radials can be as simple as wire that is cut to a quarter wavelength.
 We have found that wires 32, 16, 11 and 8 feet long will provide continuous coverage from 3.5 to 30MHz.
 You can also use 8 wires that are 10 feet long.
 The radials should be spread out like spokes on a wheel.